score-json/inc_nlohmann_json/TSF/README.md

 Some important remarks regarding the process of performing an SME review include:

 * Assumptions-of-Use (AoU) items are not to be scored by an SME.
 These should at some point in time be converted to a regular statement by the integrator, but shall until then remain without SME scores, evidence or references.
 These automatically contribute with a score of 0 for the time being.
 * Any statement that has supporting statements (child nodes) shall not be scored by an SME.
-The scores for these shall only comprise of the automatic calculation of the mean of all linked child nodes.
+The scores for these shall only comprise of the automatic calculation of the mean of the scores of all linked child nodes.
 * The TSF report is only published for the default branch of a repository.
 In order to to see TSF documentation for a non-default branch, the reviewer can checkout the branch in a clone and locally generate the report by running the ``TSF/scripts/generate_documentation.sh`` script.
 * Any TSF item that has the ``normative`` parameter set to false shall not be scored by the SME.
 These are just informational and do not make a statement about the library.
 Note that the parameter itself shall not be set or changed by the SME, but is defined by the contributor who created the TSF item.